How investment in digital technology will change our nation for the better

 Retailers like Ocado are continuing to pour investment into meeting future demand, enabled by digital means.

 But there has also been a switch to digital delivery through the wider economy.
-In healthcare, virtual appointments with consultants have been, quite literally, a life saver, allowing practitioners to assess vulnerable patients without the risks of them travelling to hospitals.
+In healthcare, virtual appointments consultants have been, quite literally, a life saver, allowing practitioners to assess vulnerable patients without the risks of them travelling to hospitals.

 Digital services have kept our justice process running.
 At the height of the first lockdown, HM Courts and Tribunals Service data showed that over virtual court 500 hearings had been conducted by audio or video technology.
 Within a month the number of these hearings had reached almost 3,000.